The Difference Between African Futurism & Afrofuturism

 Potentially therefore, by continuing to use the label ‘Afrofuturism’ we may perpetuate problems in Afrofuturism by inadvertently limiting the scope and motifs of Black Futurist works to those that already exist in the Science-Fiction of the past and present that Blacks feel excluded from, and wish to participate or see themselves reflected in.

-Nevertheless, whilst at times it may be possible or even useful to make a distinction between Black Futurist works of the diaspora and those of the African Continent, the reality is such a distinction is not necessary or even desirable provided that Black Creators themselves define their Futurist works on their own terms, and in accordance with their own unique influences.
+Nevertheless, whilst at times it may be possible or even useful to make a distinction between Afrofuturist Black Futurist works of the diaspora and the African Futurist works of the African Continent, the reality is such a distinction may not be necessary or even desirable provided that Black Creators themselves define their Futurist works on their own terms, and in accordance with their own unique influences.

-Both the Native African and Black Diaspora experiences are equally important to the development of Black Futurist works, and perhaps the most critical aspect of the difference between Afrifuturism and Afrofuturism is not to focus on the distinction, but rather to be aware that Black Futurism is a tool to expand on both the Native African and Black Diaspora experience to avoid the pitfalls that Masiyaleti observes rather eloquently:
+Both the African Futurism of Native African experience and the Afrofuturism of the Black Diaspora experience are equally important to the development of Black Futurist works, and perhaps the most critical aspect of the difference between African Futurism and Afrofuturism is not to focus on the distinction, but rather to be aware that Black Futurism is a tool to expand on both the Native African and Black Diaspora experience to avoid the pitfalls that Masiyaleti observes rather eloquently:

 “Afrofuturism can be very one-dimensional.
 Globally, the African diaspora is having different experiences, even though we’re all black.